 Affected System – any electric system that is either directly or indirectly connected to the Interconnecting Utility's electric system that could be adversely affected by the interconnection and parallel operation of the Interconnection Requester's Generation Resource.

-Application – a request for interconnection initiated by the completed Standard Application Form provided by the Board for the interconnection of Generation Resources, the $300 Application fee, documentation of site control, and information regarding certification or Underwriters Laboratory listing of the Interconnection Requester's Generation Resource.
+Application – a request for interconnection initiated by either 1) the completed Registration Form or Application Form under Rule 5.100 or 2) the completed Standard Application Form provided by the Board for the interconnection of Generation Resources, the $300 Application fee, documentation of site control, and information regarding certification or Underwriters Laboratory listing of the Interconnection Requester's Generation Resource.
 The Board may revise the Standard Application Form from time to time, as necessary.

 Automatic Disconnect Device – an electronic or mechanical switch used to isolate a circuit or piece of equipment from a source of power without the need for human intervention.